International Travel and COVID-19

 Japanese encephalitis

 Japanese encephalitis is a viral infection that can cause swelling of the brain.
-It is spread by the bite of an infected mosquito.
-Risk is low for most travellers.
-Vaccination should be considered for those who may be exposed to mosquito bites (e.g., spending a large amount of time outdoors) while travelling in regions with risk of Japanese encephalitis.
+It is spread to humans through the bite of an infected mosquito.
+Risk is very low for most travellers.
+Travellers at relatively higher risk may want to consider vaccination for JE prior to travelling.

 COVID-19